Yoga and Health - Yoga Practice Blog

 2) Forward bend: Paschimottanasana

-This pose is a seated forward bend which creates an intense stretch to the entire back of the body: the legs, the back, and the neck.
-It lengthens and strengthens the spine and therefore increases the vitality of the body by improving the flow of energy.
+This pose is a seated forward bend that creates an intense stretch to the entire back of the body: the legs, the back, and the neck.
+It lengthens and strengthens the spine, increasing the body’s vitality by improving the flow of energy.
 The abdominal organs are massaged and stimulated.
 The mind and emotions are refreshed, and a general feeling of peace ensues.

 3) Inversion: Sarvangasana

-Sarvangasana, as all inversions, irrigates the brain, thyroid, and parathyroid with fresh blood.
+Like all inversions, Sarvangasana irrigates the brain, thyroid, and parathyroid with fresh blood.
 It strengthens the upper body and opens the chest.
-The neck, shoulders, and upper back muscles are stretched.
-It is an aid to insomnia, exhaustion and fatigue as this pose energizes and rejuvenates the body, while simultaneously calming and soothing.
+The neck, shoulders and upper back muscles are stretched.
+This pose energizes and rejuvenates the body while simultaneously calming and soothing it, aiding insomnia, exhaustion, and fatigue.

 4) Balance: Vrkshasana